 The afterschool clubs at Severndale promote social and interaction skills, giving the opportunities for students to mix with peers in a more informal setting than during the school day.
 Students are able to meet peers from different class groups and different abilities and they get to know the different adults who run the clubs.

-If you need to contact Severndale regarding a student taking part in an extended school club out of school hours (after 4.00 pm to 5.00 pm) then please call Liz Harrison on 07525 123529 or the administration team on 01743 563282.
+If you need to contact Severndale regarding a student taking part in an extended school club out of school hours (after 4.00 pm to 5.00 pm) then please call the Extended Schools coordinator on 07525 123529 or the administration team on 01743 563282.
 Alternatively please email the Department Leads.

 Extended Schools Club Overview